thanksmister/wallpanel-android-things/README.md

 The WallPanel application can display and control components using the MQTT protocal.
 WallPanel and Home Assistant work together to receive sensor data, control the application Day/Night mode, and send various remote commands to the application.

 You can also interact and control the application and device remotely using MQTT commands, including using your device as an announcer with Google Text-To-Speach (speaker required).
-Each device requires a unique base topic which you set in the MQTT settings, the default is "wallpanel".
+Each device requires a unique base topic which you set in the MQTT settings, the default is "mywallpanel".
 This distinguishes your device if you are running multiple devices.

 ### MQTT Commands